antoinejeannot/daidai/README.md

 - Creating separate ModelManager instances (approach #2) might lead to duplicate loading of the same components in memory across threads, while preloading (approach #1) ensures components are shared but requires knowing & loading all components in advance.
 - For most applications, approach #2 (separate managers) provides the safest experience, while approach #1 (preloading) is more memory-efficient and simple to implement for applications with large models.
-- Both approaches benefit from disk caching, so model files are only downloaded once regardless of how many ModelManager instances you create.
+- Both approaches benefit from disk caching, so artifacts are only downloaded once regardless of how many ModelManager instances you create.

 ## 🧪 Testing